Garley Building fire

 The Garley Building fire took place on 20 November 1996 in the 16-storey Garley commercial building (嘉利大廈) located at 232–240 Nathan Road, Jordan, Hong Kong.
-It was a catastrophe that caused 41 deaths and 81 injuries.
+The fire caused 41 deaths and 81 injuries.
 It is considered the worst building fire in Hong Kong during peacetime.
 The fire damaged the bottom two floors and the top three floors of the building, while the middle floors remained relatively intact.

 Garley Building

 History

 The building was built in 1975 before the government introduced laws requiring all commercial buildings to install sprinkler systems.
 The land lot was bought by Kai Yee Investment Company Ltd in 1970 at a cost of HK$1.56 million (US$200,000).
 A subsidiary of China Resources, Chinese Arts & Crafts, acquired half the building –from the basement to the ninth floor –for HK$35.5 million in 1989.